awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

    +  `postgis_topology` to version 2\.5\.1
    +  `rds_activity_stream` to version 1\.3

+## Version 2\.7, compatible with PostgreSQL 10\.14<a name="AuroraPostgreSQL.Updates.20180305.27"></a>

+This version of Aurora PostgreSQL is compatible with PostgreSQL 10\.14\.
+For more information about the improvements in release 10\.14, see [ PostgreSQL release 10\.14](https://www.postgresql.org/docs/10/release-10-14.html)\.

+### Version 2\.7\.0<a name="AuroraPostgreSQL.Updates.20180305.270"></a>

+**Critical stability enhancements**
++ None

+**High priority stability enhancements**

+1. Backported a fix for the PostgreSQL community security issues CVE\-2020\-25694, CVE\-2020\-25695, and CVE\-2020\-25696\.

+1. Fixed a bug in Aurora PostgreSQL replication that might result in the following error message: ERROR: MultiXactId nnnn has not been created yet \-\- apparent wraparound

+1. Fixed a bug where in some cases, clusters with logical replication enabled might not remove truncated WAL segment files from storage\.
+This could result in volume size growth\.

+1. Fixed a bug that caused excessive CPU consumption in the `pg_stat_statements` extension\.

+**Additional improvements and enhancements**

+1. Improved the asynchronous mode performance of database activity streams\.

+1. Aurora Serverless for PostgreSQL now supports query execution on all connections during a scale event\.

+1. Reduced the delay of the `rpo_lag_in_msec` metric when publishing to CloudWatch for Aurora global database clusters\.

+1. Fixed a bug in Serverless clusters where transaction processing was unnecessarily suspended for long periods when creating a scale point\.

+1. Fixed a bug in Aurora Serverless for PostgreSQL where a leaked lock resulted in a prolonged scale event\.

+1. Fixed a bug in Aurora Serverless for PostgreSQL where connections being migrated during a scale event would be disconnected with the following message: ERROR: could not open relation with OID \.\.\.

+1. Aurora PostgreSQL now avoids falling behind on a read node that occurred when the backend blocked writing to the database client\.

+1. Fixed a bug that in rare cases caused a brief period of unavailability on a read replica when the storage volume grew\.

+1. Fixed a bug when creating a database that could return the following error: ERROR: could not create directory on local disk

+1. Fixed a bug where in some cases replaying `XLOG_BTREE_REUSE_PAGE` records on Aurora reader instances caused unnecessary replay lag\.

+1. Fixed a bug in the `GiST` index that could result in an out of memory condition after promoting an Aurora read replica\.

+1. Fixed a bug where the `aurora_replica_status` function showed truncated server identifiers\.

+1. Fixed an S3 export bug that reported the error ERROR: HTTP 403\.
+Permission denied when importing data from a file inside an S3 subfolder\.

+1. Fixed a bug in the `aws_s3` extension for pre\-signed URL handling that might result in the error message S3 bucket names with a period \(\.\) are not supported\.

+1. Fixed a bug in the `aws_s3` extension where an import might be blocked indefinitely if an exclusive lock was taken on the relation prior to beginning the operation\.

+1. Fixed a bug related to replication when Aurora PostgreSQL is acting as a physical replica of an RDS PostgreSQL instance that uses `GiST` indexes\.
+In rare cases, this bug caused a brief period of unavailability after promoting the Aurora cluster\.

+1. Fixed a bug in database activity streams where customers were not notified of the end of an outage\.

 ## Version 2\.6, compatible with PostgreSQL 10\.13<a name="AuroraPostgreSQL.Updates.20180305.26"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 10\.13\.
 For more information about the improvements in release 10\.13, see [ PostgreSQL release 10\.13](https://www.postgresql.org/docs/10/release-10-13.html)\.